Keyboard shortcuts

 }

 Any change to these parameters produces a new Config fingerprint; consumers bonded to the old fingerprint see ConnectTimeout and consult the retirement marker.
-Drift is impossible without explicit republication; consumers consent to drift by re-bonding.
+Consumers consent to drift by re-bonding.

 Why this helps sustainability.
-An agent whose mission is compiled into its identity cannot silently lose alignment with its consumers.
+An agent whose mission is compiled into its TDX-attested identity cannot silently lose alignment with its consumers on the attested surface.
 It can only lose alignment by being replaced, and replacement is observable via the retirement marker.
+Outside TDX the pin is weaker by design; the discipline of fingerprint-gated publication is then an operator choice, not a substrate guarantee.

 Strategy E — successor-chain hand-off